Orange-OS-LE/CLI_Installer/README.md

 line 6: Country
 line 7: Amount of users to be added
 ```
-After that, the lines are username, password and wether the user is a superuser (leave blank if not).
+After that, the lines are username, password and whether the user is a superuser (leave blank if not).
 Repeat those lines for each user.

 You can find an example config file in examples/simple.config.